Higher Lie characters and root enumeration in classical Weyl groups: Introduction

 \item[(b)] For any integer $k$, the $k$-th root enumerator

 where $C^k := \{x^k \,:\, x \in C\}$.

 \end{enumerate} \end{definition}

 Such characters were constructed for conjugacy classes of involutions $(k = 2)$ in $B_n$ by Baddeley~\cite{Baddeley} and by Scharf~\cite[\S 3.1]{Scharf_thesis}.
-The construction was generalized by Scharf~\cite[2.4.21~Folgerung]{Scharf_thesis} to conjugacy classes of prime order (i.e., for $k$ prime) in wreath products.
+The construction was generalized by Scharf~\cite[2.4.21~Folgerung]{Scharf_thesis} to conjugacy classes of prime order in wreath products.
 For general conjugacy classes in a wreath product, Scharf defined characters induced from linear characters on subgroups which are not necessarily centralizers.

-In Section~\ref{sec:gf_hLc_B} we construct higher Lie characters $\psi^C$ for all conjugacy classes $C$ in $B_n\cong \ZZ_2\wr S_n$; see Definition~\ref{def:HLC_Bn} below.
-We prove the following.
+In Section~\ref{sec:gf_hLc_B} we construct higher Lie characters of type $B$.
+These characters (see Definition~\ref{def:HLC_Bn} below) are induced from linear characters of centralizers, and therefore satisfy Definition~\ref{def:hLc}(a).
+By the following theorem, they also satisfy Definition~\ref{def:hLc}(b).